yvette809/lernia/HackerEscapeRoom/README.md

 Setup

-To stat this project, right click on the html file and click on "open with live server"
+To start this project, right click on the html file and click on "open with live server"

 Project structure